 These highly invasive and aggressive insects love to feed on rotting wood that is common after flood damage.
 Once they invade a home or barn, they are difficult to get rid of.
 If a person tries to move away from the home, they often end up bringing the camel crickets along with them because they hide so easily in carpets and furniture.

-Large bodies of water always attracts disease carrying mosquitoes, especially if there are areas that have stale water supplies, which they prefer for reproduction.
+Large bodies of water always attract disease-carrying mosquitoes, especially if there are areas that have stale water supplies, which they prefer for reproduction.
 Mosquito larvae take only a couple of weeks to become adults, and the females can lay up to 100 eggs at a time.
 These two factors alone can make their populations quickly get out of control.